15 Best CMS Platforms to Start a Website in 2023

 - Requires coding knowledge of PHP, CSS, and HTML.

-- Managing the platform, such as upgrading to a new version, can be time-consuming.
+- Managing Drupal, such as upgrading to a new version, can be time-consuming.

 A good CMS platform for advanced users with great technical knowledge to create large-scale and complex sites.
 For example, the official website of the City of Los Angeles uses Drupal to give updates and information about the city.

 The pricing for Drupal depends on the web hosting and the domain name.
-Here are Hostinger’s Drupal hosting plans that offer both:
+Here are Hostinger’s Drupal hosting plans that come with a free domain:

 - Multilingual.
 Automated language translation supports over 100 languages.